Beginning Monday, expect traffic delays on this Lacey road through October, city says

 ▪ Aug.
 16-20: Contractors will prepare the project area for grinding and paving.

 ▪ Sept.
-13-end of October: Contractors will perform road repairs and minor paving on adjacent streets.
+13 to the end of October: Contractors will perform road repairs and minor paving on adjacent streets.

 For project details, go to ci.lacey.wa.us/ProjectUpdates.